avkarcr/cryptohub/README.md

 sqlite3 cryptohub.db < insert_data.sql
 ```

+The database name can be chosen freely.
+In my example, I used **cryptohub.db**.
+Whatever name you choose, the database file will be created automatically after running the scripts.

 ## 4. Usage: Entering Account Information

 After the initial setup and testing with the provided test data, you can begin populating the system with your real data.